International Student and Scholar Services

 - Improper course level placement.

 - Completion of course of study — allows international students to enroll less than full-time in their final semester, to complete only the remaining required courses to satisfy the requirements of graduation.
 Students must be enrolled in at least one credit.

-- Complete the Reduced Course Load (RCL) Request for F-1 Students form.
+- Complete the Reduced Course Load (RCL) Request Form

 - Illness or Medical Condition

 - The student must provide a written statement from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist recommending a reduced course load on official letterhead and include the following details:

 - Full name of the student

 - Description of the student’s illness or medical condition and how it interferes with the student’s studies.

 - Recommendation that the student takes a reduced course load or no courses at all

 - The specific term for which a reduced course load is recommended.